-Let me be clear that I do not think that writers need to submit their work to literary magazines.
-First of all, some of you are writing books, and not the shorter fiction, creative nonfiction, and poetry that most journals publish.
+Let me be clear that I do not think that writers need to be submitting to literary magazines.
+First of all, some of you are writing books and not the shorter fiction, creative nonfiction, and poetry that most journals publish.

 Secondly, publishing is not the end-all-be-all.
 Who cares if you ever publish your work?
 It’s worth writing for plenty of other reasons.
 And I’m 100 percent down with that.

 However, after working at a literary journal for six years, I’ve heard some things.
 Often from people who would probably be thrilled to have their work published in a literary magazine but who have some misconceptions about the lit mag world.
 I’ll frame those objections as “myths”, and I’m here to debunk them.
 First up:

 Okay, if you’re a new writer, this is probably true.
 And if the piece is a first draft, it’s definitely true.
 Getting a piece of writing crafted to the point that it’s ready for publication can be a laborious slog.
 But the good news is that what is not good enough now can be made better.

 Do you belong to a writing critique group?
 Are you working with a writing coach either individually or in a class?
 Have you incorporated writing craft books into your reading rotation?
 Do you study books you love to figure out how the author is doing what she’s doing?
 These are the things that skillful writers do.